Rabbit Logo

 It is roughly ovoid in shape, approximately two kilometers at its longest axis, and it absorbs about twelve percent more light than a simple mass calculation would predict.
 It does not respond to radio, laser communication, physical contact, or the various experimental approaches that have been tried and not publicized.
 Nothing has ever successfully docked with it.
 Probes sent to examine its surface have returned good telemetry up to a certain distance and then stopped returning anything.

 What it does is this: if a person — specifically a person, not a remotely operated vehicle, not a probe, not an automated system — arrives in a small craft within a certain range of the Artifact and remains there for a period that varies but averages about six hours, a singleship emerges from the Artifact's underside and presents itself to them.
 The singleship is fully equipped, fully fueled, and comes with two crewdroids already aboard and integrated into its systems.
+The captain is wired into a lifepod — a sealed survival module that becomes their permanent station aboard the vessel.

 The theories are numerous.
 The Artifact is a probe from an extrasolar civilization, seeding the solar system with transport for reasons that make sense on a timeline longer than human history.
 It is a system left behind by a previous technological civilization, executing a program without understanding what that program was designed for.
 It is a device created by a future humanity and sent back, which would explain the familiar form factor of the singleships.
 It is something that defies causal reasoning and should not be analyzed in terms of origin or intent at all.